«Low fees and more: These are what make ETFs a valuable building block»

 Which ETFs do we use?

 We’re often asked which ETFs we use at True Wealth.
-We work independently of the product creators and do not promote particular ETFs or providers.
+We work independently of the product creators and therefore do not promote particular ETFs or providers.
 Our asset management incorporates ETFs from ETF Securities, iShares, SPDR, Vanguard, UBS and ZKB, depending on the asset class.
-For bonds, for example, we use ETFs from iShares and SPDR, ETFs from ETFS for commodities, ETFs from ZKB for precious metals, for Swiss equities we are also happy to use ETFs from UBS, and ETFs from Vanguard for US asset classes.
+With bonds, for example, we use ETFs from iShares and SPDR, ETFs from ETFS for commodities, ETFs from ZKB for precious metals, for Swiss equities we are also happy to use ETFs from UBS, and ETFs from Vanguard for US asset classes.